112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 You .dont tell. how an army fi ghts b t_r _e tier
-The Greek . soldiers wore funny white skirts . licked the pants off the dashingly dressed ; : ..-s, an d : . of th e they put 'up an amazing fight against the Wellrnrachi,_nhe Pa-nzers, and the Luftws.ffv Gerin 'n officers called metu arl GT .=lophy ; "eareless;" . "undisciplined" soldiers -- but ._ -'as the
+The Greek . soldiers wore funny white skirts . licked the pants off the dashingly dressed ; : ..-s, and : . of th e they put 'up an amazing fight against the Wellrnrachi,_nhe Pa-nzers, and the Luftws.ffv Gerin 'n officers called metu arl GT .=lophy ; "eareless;" . "undisciplined" soldiers -- but ._ -'as the
 Germans who got the shellacking .
-Tlie" ,arrnnv of George Washington often i : :_ e ragged`mof3 .
+Tlie" ,arrnnv of George Washington often i : :_ e raggedmof3 .
 Tl eii fighting . record is anc_ h a story . .
-The .French under General Le Cleve fought . __:err war . from the ..heart- of Africa to Lake .
-Chad and - .na North frica in an. astonishing eainpaian., No <ace sneered a t their. uniforms then ,
+The .French under General Le Cleve fought . :err war . from the ..heart- of Africa to Lake .
+Chad and - .na North frica in an. astonishing eainpaian., No ace sneered a t their. uniforms then ,
 .
 . - Trench